ChatGPT and AI in Therapy and Mental Health

 AI technology can provide helpful advice and intervention for those experiencing loneliness, social isolation, and mental health issues.

-However, it can also raise ethical concerns.
+However, the use of AI in therapy can also raise ethical concerns.

 Before using AI apps in your practice or recommending them to your clients, it’s important to understand the implications involved.